ayrat555/ayrat555.github.io/_posts/2022-02-28-bitcoin-addresses.md

 It's calculated as hash160 of the public key encoded in base58 format.
 It's considered legacy address type and it's used for receiving P2PKH (pay to public key hash) outputs.

-Fees sending P2PKH transactions is higher compared to newer segwit compatible address types because transactions are larger for legacy addresses.
+Fees sending P2PKH transactions are higher compared to newer segwit compatible address types because transactions are larger for legacy addresses.

 ## Segwit (Segregated Witness) types